SaurabhGoyal/vmrs/Readme.md

     - Machine sets `RSTAT` as `RSTAT_WAITING_FOR_INPUT` as per this instruction and **DOES NOT** increase the program counter because we want to wait for this to complete.
     - In further execution cycles, machine does not perform any instruction because of `RSTAT` value.
 Another such value which stops machine to perform anything is `RSTAT_HALT`.
     - In the interrupt handler code of machine, machine should check whether it wants to handle the `INTERRUPT_GET_C` based on value of `RSTAT`.
-    - If yes, current program-counter is stored temporarily, `RSTAT` is reset to `RSTA_CONDITION_ZERO` and interrupt handler logic from memory is executed.
+    - If yes, current program-counter is stored temporarily, `RSTAT` is reset to `RSTAT_CONDITION_ZERO` and interrupt handler logic from memory is executed.
 Post execution, program-counter is increased by 1 from the persisted program-counter so that execution continues back from the user-program.

 ### Flow Diagram
 ![interrupt-handling.png](interrupt-handling.png)